Skip to content

 🧱 Provide as complementary material

-• 2 draft diagrams (technical + functional) per use case (Rq15)
+• 4 draft diagrams (technical + functional, current + future) per use case (Rq15)

 • Letter of Commitment with political endorsement (Rq9)